Lypho2012/OpenSfM/README.md

 [Running a reconstruction]: https://opensfm.org/docs/using.html (OpenSfM usage)
 [Documentation]: https://opensfm.org/docs/ (OpenSfM documentation)

+## Changes
+Implemented part of bundle adjust (estimating depths for 3D point cloud) using bit-sliced indexing, optimized by 100 times the original runtime
 ## License
 OpenSfM is BSD-style licensed, as found in the LICENSE file.
 See also the Facebook Open Source [Terms of Use][] and [Privacy Policy][]